-IBT urges all members of the campus community to work together to promote a safe campus environment for everyone.
-IBT includes training on bystander intervention and risk reduction in all orientation training for students and staff.
+NCE urges all members of the campus community to work together to promote a safe campus environment for everyone.
+NCE includes training on bystander intervention and risk reduction in all student orientation training.

-H. Additional Information
+G. Additional Information

 Questions regarding this policy should be directed to the Title IX Coordinator.
 In addition, the U.S. Department of Education Office of Civil Rights ("OCR") investigates complaints of unlawful harassment of students in educational programs or activities.
 This agency may serve as a neutral fact finder and will attempt to facilitate the voluntary resolution of disputes with all parties involved.
-For more information, visit the OCR website at: http://www.hhs.gov/ocr/.
+For more information, visit the OCR website at: https://www2.ed.gov/about/offices/list/ocr/index.html.